-In addition to classroom communication from your child's teacher and the periodic phone calls/emails from the school, Alta utilizes a variety of media outlets to get the most current news and information delivered to parents and the community.
+In addition to classroom communication from your child's teacher and periodic phone calls/emails/texts from the school, Alta utilizes a variety of media outlets to get the most current news and information delivered to parents and the community.

 You can stay up-to-date on school news and events by visiting AltaMurrieta.org.
-Our website contains a complete calendar of events, current announcements, teacher webpages, student and parent resources, Mr. Coley's monthly message (ColeyCast), and more!
-For real-time updates, you can also follow us on Facebook, Twitter (@AltaMurrieta), and Instagram (@AltaMurrieta).
-If you'd like occasional text updates delivered right to your phone, you can sign up for our school's Remind service by texting @altanews to 81010.
+Our website contains a complete calendar of events, current announcements, teacher webpages, student and parent resources, Mr. Coley's monthly video message (ColeyCast), and more!
+For real-time updates, you can also follow us on Facebook (@AltaMurrietaES), Twitter (@AltaMurrieta), and Instagram (@AltaMurrieta).
+Our school's hashtag is #AltaRocks.